isomerpages/moe-chijologc/_holistic-education/Performing Arts/Performing Arts.md

 ---
 ## Performing Arts

 To build up our niche in Aesthetics, we offer our students five Performing Arts Co-curricular Activities (CCAs).
-They are Choir, Chinese Dance, Indian Dance and Malay Dance and Modern Dance.
+They are Choir, Drama and Literary Arts and Modern Dance.

 **Co-curricular Activities**
 <br>Choir
+<br>Drama and Literary Arts
 <br>Modern Dance